When a Self-Service Booking Portal Actually Reduces Your Workload

 Integrating the Portal with Your Backend

-If you are building the portal as a separate application from your existing backend, use an API to sync availability and bookings bidirectionally.
+If you are building the portal as a separate application from your existing backend, use an API to synchronise availability and bookings bidirectionally.
 The portal reads availability from the backend and writes bookings back to it.
 If the backend system does not have an API, build one.
 Exposing a legacy system through an API is a more valuable integration step than trying to synchronise data through file exports and imports, which inevitably get out of sync and create double bookings.

 # Check availability before displaying to customer